 - A pressure switch located in the system senses the operation of the induced or forced draft motor and closes contacts proving to the gas control board that the motor is on and functioning.

-- The control board determines everything is good and it energizes the hot surface igniter.
+- The control board/module determines everything is good and it energizes the hot surface igniter.
 One can view this operation by observing the hot surface igniter glowing red hot.

 - After a specific amount of time, the gas burner control board opens the gas valve allowing for gas to flow to the main burners.